mocar27/MIMUW/III semester/README.md

 ## Third semester
-Tasks and solutions of third semester of my studies will be published after the semester ends.
+Folder contains solutions to assigments I was working on during third semester of CS studies.

 **Third semester courses:**
 - Algorithms and data structures